 Conclusion

-Dentsu Inc. is important because it helps explain who holds or distributes World Cup 2026 rights in Japan, but fans should still follow the real consumer route on matchday.
+Dentsu Inc. is important because it helps explain who holds or distributes World Cup 2026 rights in Japan, but fans should still follow the real viewing route on matchday.

-If you prepare DAZN Japan for the full digital package, plus Fuji TV, NHK, and Nippon TV for Japan-match terrestrial coverage in advance, you can use the rights-holder context without getting stuck looking for a stream that was never meant to be viewer-facing.
+If you prepare DAZN Japan for the full digital package, plus Fuji TV, NHK, and Nippon TV for Japan-match terrestrial coverage in advance, you can use the rights context without getting stuck looking for a stream that was never meant to be the public matchday route.